qrvey/partner-portal/docs/software-developer/04-Embedding Qrvey Widgets/css-variables.md

 For more information on the design system, see [Qrvey Design System](https://d30an7r0bzb512.cloudfront.net/).

 ## Backward Compatibility (in progress)

 To continue to support legacy variables, assign each variable in a node.
-For example, to support --qv-main-color, assign the variable using the following technique:
+For example, to support `--qv-main-color`, assign the variable using the following technique:

 ```css
 body {